Data protection policy/terms and conditions for the use of Jobzone's website and recruitment/job-hunting services

 Jobzone Norway AS (PO Box 4542, Nydalen, 0404 Oslo) is responsible for processing your personal data.
 The purpose of Jobzone’s processing of your personal data is to provide a digital recruitment service.
 The legal basis for Jobzone’s processing of your personal information is Article 6, no. 1B of the GDPR (data required to fulfil a contractual agreement).

 You have the right to inspect which personal data (about you) are in Jobzone’s possession.
 Incorrect or misleading information will be corrected or deleted at your request.
 If you disagree with the content of the data, you also have the right to limit our use of said data for a certain period of time.
 You have the right to know where the data come from and to whom they are communicated.
 In the instance of automated decisions, you also have the right to demand human intervention.
-As of the date on which the EU's new data protection regulation takes effect in Norway, you also have the right to have your personal data ported.
-If you wish to exercise your rights, you can contact firstname.lastname@example.org.
+The 20th of July, 2018, EU's new data protection regulation took effect, which gives you the right to have your personal information ported.
+If you wish to exercise your rights, you can contact email@example.com.
 You also have the right to file complaints about the improper use of personal data with the Data Protection Authority.

 How Jobzone's services work, and how they use personal data

 By registering on the website, you can apply for jobs both at Jobzone and from employers who use our services.
 You can apply for a single position or post an open application by signing up and filling out your profile.
 In order to help you fulfil your wishes regarding employment, your information will be stored and processed in Jobzone’s internal computer systems.
 If you only apply for a single position, you can choose whether you want to be considered for other positions as well.